 Some elements of the PSHE syllabus are covered in weekly timetabled lessons as individual units.
-However, many of the issues can be introduced or developed through circle time, Pupil Code of Practice, assemblies, P4C, Remembrance Day, in form periods and in school council meetings and with the JTA's (Junior Travel Ambassadors).
+However, many of the issues can be introduced or developed through Wellbeing lessons, circle time, Pupil Code of Practice, assemblies, P4C, Remembrance

+Day, in form periods and in school council meetings and with the JTA's (Junior Travel Ambassadors).

-Agreed codes of conduct are also evident in the classroom, corridors, lunch hall and playground etc.
+Agreed codes of conduct are also evident in the classroom, corridors, lunch hall and playground etc. and referred to directly when addressing behaviour expectations with children and parents.

-Some elements are covered by visitors, visits and workshops, such as the Community Police Officer, Harrow's Road Safety Officer, the Pinner Parish Church Youth Worker, Emergency Services station visits, visits to Hazard Alley, the Theatre, Year 6's Outdoor Activity week and workshops covering finance, debt and the economy.
+Some elements are covered by visitors, visits and workshops, such as the Community Police Officer, Harrow's Road Safety Officer, the Pinner Parish Church Youth Worker, Emergency Services station visits, visits to Hazard Alley, the Theatre, Year 5 and 6 residential trips, Activity Week and workshops covering finance, debt and the economy.
 This enables our pupils to become positive contributors in their community and effective users of its services and facilities.